MrTomKimber/kgraph/README.md

 # kgraph

-*kgraph* is a suite of components for working with knowledge graph data.
+*kgraph* (potentially to be renamed to *kgstore*) is a suite of components for working with knowledge graph data.

-Two main components are a jena/fuseki server that acts as a persistent graph store, and a flask front-end that provides a convenient user-interface for various functions.
+The primary components are a jena/fuseki server that acts as a persistent graph store, and a flask front-end that provides a convenient user-interface for various functions.

+The purpose of *kgstore* is to capture utilities that (usually) require a knowledge-graph store - these might include querying capabilities, the use of shacl, inferencing and similar.

-Additional utilities found within this package should work within the above framework, but also ought to be applicable to stand-alone situations.
+Additional utilities within the kg-universe should tie-in nicely within the above framework, but are also applicable to stand-alone situations.

-The framework is designed to be modular and extensible but offer the following capabilities:

-1) A simplified meta-data framework, enabling schemas to be quickly authored and serialised
-2) A straight-forward data-to-rdf serialisation routine, enabling raw data to be uploaded into meaningful knowledge graphs without frustration
-3) Useful querying and visualisation options for exploring the knowledge uploaded to the KG